Chapter 1 – Positive Intelligence and PQ

-The team version of flash forward is to imagine how you wish you had conducted yourselves as a group at this juncture at a point in the future when the team or organizational longer exists.
+The team version of flash-forward is to imagine how you wish you had conducted yourselves as a group at this juncture at a point in the future when the team or organization no longer exists.

-- Activate – The Sage’s activate power move you into pure action, where all your mental and emotional energies are laser focused on action and not distracted by the Saboteurs.
+- Activate – The Sage’s activate power moves you into pure action, where all your mental and emotional energies are laser-focused on action and not distracted by the Saboteurs.

 …The most urgent action can be taken by the quietest of minds, those that are free from the Saboteur interference and can concentrate on pure action.
 This is the opposite of the frantic energy that most people bring to urgent situations.

 Every single Saboteur gets in the way of taking pure action.